 Doggles has been making top-quality dog goggles for over 20 years.
 Its ILS line is feature-packed for optimal fit and comfort.
 These goggles have 100% UV protection, shatter-proof lenses, and anti-fog treatment on the inside of the lenses.

-The lenses are also interchangeable and replaceable so that you can use them for a variety of lighting situations.
+The lenses are also interchangeable and replaceable, so they can be used in a variety of lighting situations.
 Doggles come in various sizes and feature an extra-wide nose bridge for a more accurate fit around your dog’s eyes.

 Price & Tech Specs